 Misery Islands are situated between the harbors of Marblehead and Manchester-by-the-Sea, 0.5 mi. off West Beach in Beverly Farms (Note: West Beach is a private beach, and no launching is available from it).
 Access by dinghy, canoe, or kayak at any of three rocky beaches nearby.

-NEW for summer 2013: Ferry service!
-Find out details for the new Sea Station/Sea Shuttle ferry to Misery Islands.
+Find out details for the ferry service to Misery Islands: Sea Shuttle.

 When to Visit